WebFX TeamDigital Marketing Agency

 The semi-colon is one of the most controversial forms of punctuation in English.
 Some people swear it has its place in linguistics, and some say it shouldn’t be used at all.

+If you have to use a semi-colon, ask yourself if you can replace it with a comma.
 If you can’t, it’s usually best to rewrite the sentence.

 Punctuation #12.
 Ellipsis

-The ellipsis is an uncommon form of punctuation that’s often used in news reporting and creative writing.
+An ellipsis is an uncommon form of punctuation that’s often used in news reporting and creative writing.

+Its main use is to skip over words in a direct quote that doesn’t matter to the quote’s meaning.
 The other, more subjective use is to add drama or extreme pause to a sentence.

 Either way, ellipses can be great additions to a sentence when used correctly.